chrispassanisi/Code-Search-Tool/README.md

 # GitHub Code Search
-This Python script allows you to search for Python code files across GitHub repositories using the GitHub API.
+This script allows you to search for Python code files across GitHub repositories using the GitHub API.
 By providing a query, the script searches GitHub for files containing the specified code, and outputs the URLs of the results.

 ---